MSTADreamTeam/MSTA/README.md

 *	n: numbers of total obs
 *	h: time between two obs, crucial:
     * we will begin with one day and then test with intraday data
-*	X: main dataset, stored once and then called by ref, see Data part
+*	X: main dataset
-*	Y: price data, do we transform it?
+*	Y: return to predict data
 *	Prediction type:
-   * A binary output: Up/Dowm
+   * A binary output: Up/Down
    * A three class output: Up/Down/Neutral given a symetric threshold
    * A regression output